docxology/cohereants/markdown/10_symbols_glossary.md

 - **Sensilla Coeloconica**: Pit-like sensilla that may detect temperature, humidity, and infrared radiation
 - **ORN**: Olfactory Receptor Neuron; nerve cells that respond to chemical stimuli and transmit signals to the brain
 - **OR**: Olfactory Receptor; membrane proteins that bind to odor molecules and initiate signal transduction
+ - **Antennal Lobe (AL)**: First olfactory processing center in the insect brain containing glomeruli that aggregate ORN inputs by receptor type
+ - **Glomerulus (plural: glomeruli)**: Spheroidal neuropil compartment in the AL where ORN axons synapse with projection neurons and local interneurons; often tuned to receptor families or vibrational features

 ### Electromagnetic Theory and Infrared Detection
 - **Infrared (IR)**: Electromagnetic radiation with wavelengths longer than visible light (0.7-1000 μm)